Coded Random Access: Applying Codes on Graphs to Design Random Access Protocols: Basics of Coded Random Access

 The \emph{rate} of the the \ac{CSA} scheme is defined as

 where $\bar{d}$ is the average number of replicas sent per user.
-It can be interpreted that a lower rate implies higher number of repetitions and the use of more energy per useful bit.
+Obviously, a lower rate implies higher number of repetitions and the use of more energy per useful bit.
 The \emph{logical} load of the channel is defined as the expected number of active users per slot,

-i.e., the logical load corresponds to the expected number of new information packets generated during the contention period.
+i.e., the logical load corresponds to the expected number of new packets generated during the contention period.
 The \emph{physical} load of the channel, i.e., the expected number of all transmitted replicas, is given by $G_{\mathsf{phy}}=G \cdot \bar{d}$.
-In classic FSA there is only a single replica $d=1$, implying that the logical and physical loads coincide.
+In standard FSA there is only a single replica $d=1$, thus the logical and physical loads coincide.